mirix/approaches-to-diarisation/INSTALL.md

 yay python310
 ```

-3. Create a virtual environment with Python 3.8 (I called it nemo):
+3. Create a virtual environment with Python 3.10 (I called it nemo10):

 ```
 cd ~/Downloads